thatcherfreeman/utility-dctls/README.md

 **Print Gamma**: Controls gamma of the print stock.

+**Print Red/Green/Blue Gamma**: Further gamma for each of the three channels.

 **Print Offset**: Effectively controls the base exposure of the print stock.

+**Print Red/Green/Blue Offset**: Further controls offset for each of the three channels.

 **Display Gamma**: Indicate the display's gamma if the output mode is set to Gamma